rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 Price a impression
 ******************

 Each incoming impression associate with a suggest bidding price, the suggested bidding price is calculated by evaluate the cost-per-click or cost-per-action metrics.
 Advertiser and DSP also able to submit a price based on their own evaluation metrics.

 CTR - Click though rate
 ***********************

+The most common strategy to price an impression is to use CTR and CVR.
+The campaign performance directly depends on how accuracy to predict the CTR and CVR.
+If CTR and CVR are over estimated, the advertiser will waste budgets on each impression and end up with less impressions.
+On the other hand, if the CTR and CVR are under estimated, the advertiser will miss high quality impressions and can't achieve their campaign goal.

 Predict CTR
 ***********